-i. the steps taken or impact on conservation of energy The operations of the company are not energy intensive; however adequate measures have been taken to reduce energy consumption, wherever possible through consumption of renewable energy, installation of temperature-controlled air ii. ii. the steps taken by the Company for utilising alternate sources of energy conditioners, Motion sensory lighting, replacement of old lighting fixtures with LED lights, use of natural lights in offices/stores and warehouse premises.
+i. the steps taken or impact on conservation of The operations of the company are not energy intensive; energy however adequate measures have been taken to reduce energy consumption, wherever possible through consumption of renewable energy, installation of temperature-controlled air ii. the steps taken by the Company for utilising alternate sources of energy conditioners, Motion sensory lighting, replacement of old lighting fixtures with LED lights, use of natural lights in offices/stores and warehouse premises.
 The Company's new warehouse is powered completely by solar energy.
-The warehouse of over 142,700 Sq. fts. is built on a 55,000 Sq. fts parcel of land to best utilise land and also designed to be naturally well lit and cross ventilated with motion sensory lighting. iii. the capital investment on energy conservation equipment's Nil i. the efforts made towards technology absorption The Company continues to explore and avail the latest technology ii. the benefits derived like product improvement, to improve the products and services to the customers. cost reduction, product development or import substitution iii. in case of imported technology (imported during the last three years reckoned from the beginning of the financial year) (a) the details of technology imported; (b) the year of import; (c) whether the technology been fully absorbed; (d) If not fully absorbed, areas where absorption has not taken place, and the reasons there of. iv. the expenditure incurred on Research and Nil Development.
+The warehouse of over 142,700 Sq. fts. is built on a 55,000 Sq. fts parcel of land to best utilise land and also designed to be naturally well lit and cross ventilated with motion sensory lighting. iii. the capital investment on energy conservation equipment's Nil reci nnology absorption: i. the efforts made towards technology absorption The Company continues to explore and avail the latest technology ii. the benefits derived like product improvement, cost reduction, product development or import substitution iii. in case of imported technology (imported during the last three years reckoned from the beginning of the financial year) (a) the details of technology imported; (b) the year of import; (c) whether the technology been fully absorbed; (d) If not fully absorbed, areas where absorption has not taken place, and the reasons there of. iv. the expenditure incurred on Research and Development.
+Nil

-(B) Technology absorption:
+Technology absorption: